|

 Coal & Coke Company; director in the

-Grafton Fuel Company, the
+following: Grafton Fuel Company, the

 Western Maryland Coal Company, the National Coal Company,